 Important changes to the building permit application process commenced on 1 July 2019.

 This page was last updated on 20 August 2019.

 Why did the VBA introduce these changes?

 In 2016, the Victorian Government commenced a three-year building industry reforms program.
-As part of this program, amendments to the Building Act 1993 will commence on 1 July 2019 through the Building Amendment (Enforcement and Other Measures) Act 2017.
+As part of this program, amendments to the Building Act 1993 commenced on 1 July 2019 through the Building Amendment (Enforcement and Other Measures) Act 2017.

 These amendments addressed:

 - difficulties in determining whether all building permit levy due has been remitted to the Victorian Building Authority (VBA)

 - concerns that some building surveyors are retaining the building permit levy for working capital, contributing to shortfalls in total levy received by the VBA; and

 - delays in the provision of information required by the regulator due to the current monthly reporting system used by building surveyors.